 A qualitative fit test is a pass/fail test that relies on the employee's response to a test agent.
 The OSHA protocols include saccharin, isoamyl acetate (banana oil), Bitrex and irritant smoke.
 For a saccharin or Bitrex test, an administrator challenges a subject wearing a respirator with a test aerosol.
 A quantitative fit test measures the adequacy of a respirator's fit by numerically measuring the amount of leakage into the respirator.
 The OSHA protocols include use of a PortaCount, CNC or CNP test.

-A written hazard assessment is written document detailing the hazard assessments for a particular task.
+A written hazard assessment is a written document detailing the hazard assessments for a particular task.
 The supervisor is responsible for ensuring that hazard assessments are performed and the certification written and posted.
 An example could be an employee picking up a piece of metal, the employee could drop it onto his foot.
 The metal's weight and height could seriously injure the worker’s foot or toes.
 This would need to be written out with details and instructions.

 No comments: